kenxsak/Hackathon/LANDING_PAGE_CODE.md

   items = [
     {
       question: "Why building a great landing page is critical for your business?",
       answer: (<><p className="text-muted-foreground mb-4 max-w-[640px] text-balance">In today&apos;s AI-driven world, standing out is harder than ever.
-While anyone can build a product, a professional landing page makes the difference between success and failure.</p><p className="text-muted-foreground mb-4 max-w-[640px] text-balance">Otisium helps you ship faster without compromising on quality.</p></>), },
+While anyone can build a product, a professional landing page makes the difference between success and failure.</p><p className="text-muted-foreground mb-4 max-w-[640px] text-balance">ReText helps you ship faster without compromising on quality.</p></>), },
     {
-      question: "Why use Otisium instead of a no-code tool?",
+      question: "Why use ReText instead of a no-code tool?",
       answer: (<><p className="text-muted-foreground mb-4 max-w-[600px]">No-code tools lock you into their ecosystem with recurring fees and limited control.
 They often come with performance issues and make it difficult to integrate with your product.</p><p className="text-muted-foreground mb-4 max-w-[600px]">You can&apos;t even change your hosting provider and basic things like web analytics come as extra costs and paid add-ons.</p><p className="text-muted-foreground mb-4 max-w-[600px]">What might seem like a convenient solution today could paint you into a corner tomorrow, limiting your ability to scale and adapt.
-Otisium gives you full control of your code while maintaining professional quality.</p></>), },
+ReText gives you full control of your code while maintaining professional quality.</p></>), },
     {
-      question: "How Otisium is different from other components libraries and templates?",
+      question: "How ReText is different from other components libraries and templates?",
-      answer: (<><p className="text-muted-foreground mb-4 max-w-[580px]">Otisium stands out with premium design quality and delightful touches of custom animations and illustrations.</p><p className="text-muted-foreground mb-4 max-w-[580px]">All components are carefully crafted to help position your product as a professional tool, avoiding the generic template look.</p><p className="text-muted-foreground mb-4 max-w-[640px] text-balance">Unlike many libraries that rely on outdated CSS practices and old dependencies, Otisium is built with modern technologies and best practices in mind.</p></>), },
+      answer: (<><p className="text-muted-foreground mb-4 max-w-[580px]">ReText stands out with premium design quality and delightful touches of custom animations and illustrations.</p><p className="text-muted-foreground mb-4 max-w-[580px]">All components are carefully crafted to help position your product as a professional tool, avoiding the generic template look.</p><p className="text-muted-foreground mb-4 max-w-[640px] text-balance">Unlike many libraries that rely on outdated CSS practices and old dependencies, ReText is built with modern technologies and best practices in mind.</p></>), },
     {
       question: 'Why exactly does it mean that "The code is yours"?',
-      answer: (<><p className="text-muted-foreground mb-4 max-w-[580px]">The basic version of Otisium is open-source and free forever, under a do-whatever-you-want license.</p><p className="text-muted-foreground mb-4 max-w-[580px]">The pro version that contains more components and options is a one-time purchase that gives you lifetime access to all current and future content.
+      answer: (<><p className="text-muted-foreground mb-4 max-w-[580px]">The basic version of ReText is open-source and free forever, under a do-whatever-you-want license.</p><p className="text-muted-foreground mb-4 max-w-[580px]">The pro version that contains more components and options is a one-time purchase that gives you lifetime access to all current and future content.
 Use it for unlimited personal and commercial projects - no recurring fees or restrictions.</p><p className="text-muted-foreground mb-4 max-w-[580px]">For complete details about licensing and usage rights, check out <Link href="/pricing" className="text-foreground underline">the pricing page</Link>.</p></>), },
     {
       question: "Are Figma files included?",
       answer: (<p className="text-muted-foreground mb-4 max-w-[580px]">Yes!
-The complete Otisium template is available for free on the <Link href="https://www.figma.com/community/file/1420131743903900629/launch-ui-landing-page-components-ui-kit" className="text-foreground underline">Figma community</Link>.</p>),
+The complete ReText template is available for free on the <Link href="https://www.figma.com/community/file/1420131743903900629/launch-ui-landing-page-components-ui-kit" className="text-foreground underline">Figma community</Link>.</p>),
     },
     {
       question: "Can I get a discount?",